TrellixVulnTeam/swahilipython_SCMU/Doc/library/signal.rst

 .. exception:: ItimerError

-   Raised to signal an error from the underlying :func:`setitimer` or :func:`getitimer` implementation.
+   Raised to signal an error kutoka the underlying :func:`setitimer` or :func:`getitimer` implementation.
 Expect this error if an invalid interval timer or a negative time is passed to :func:`setitimer`.
    This error is a subtype of :exc:`OSError`.